7ujian/meg4/docs/en/code.md

 <imgc ../img/codescr.png><fig>Code Editor</fig>

 Here the entire area (<ui2>1</ui2>) is one big input field for the source code.
-At the bottom (<ui2>2</ui2>), you can see the status bar, with the current's row and coloumn, the UNICODE codepoint of the character under the cursor, and if you're standing in an API's argument list, a quick help on that API function's parameters (suitable for all programming languages).
+At the bottom (<ui2>2</ui2>), you can see the status bar, with the current row and coloumn, the UNICODE codepoint of the character under the cursor, and if you're standing in an API's argument list, a quick help on that API function's parameters (suitable for all programming languages).

 Programming Language